Conciliatory words hide Putin's anger over Ukraine

 "Putin wants to be constructive ... but the West told him to get lost and 'we will give you no role in Ukrainian affairs' ...
 He will continue to be silent as long as the West ignores Russian interests."

-(Additional reporting by Lidia Kelly, Steve Gutterman and Alexei Anishchuk; Editing by Giles Elgood and Robin Pomeroy)
+(additional reporting by Lidia Kelly, Steve Gutterman and Alexei Anishchuk; editing by Giles Elgood)